jaguarj/atl-wdi-9/unit_02/w07d03/homework/README.md

 ```
 Write your answer here or in a separate js file.
 ```
+var favSportsTeam = {
+	falcons = {
+		teamStats = [{offense}, {defense}, {speacial-teams}],
+		positionStats = [{qbs}, {offensive-linemen}, {deffensive-linemen}, {kickers}...{}],
+		playerStats = [{matt ryan}, {julio jones},...{}],
+		coachingStats = [{head-coach}],
+		victories = {wins},
+		losses = {losses},
+		playoffs = [{pwins}, {plosses}],
+		superbowls = 0;

+}

 ### Final Thoughts:

 Q. When you were creating relationships between the models, what were some thoughts or questions you had to help guide a connection between them?

+My first thought was what object to use: object literal notation vs. object constructor and possibly a mix of both?
+Possibly using arrays too with/without objects inside.

+I'm not even sure my psudo object structure is even correct?

+This was a little confusing because of the different types of data.
+Should I make this thing a dynamic or static object?
+Should I make an array with diffent objects? hmm?

+I wanted to make this as easy a possible when I access the data, I didn't want to make it harder it terms of accesibility for control flow.

+Do I have all the info a consuer/user would want to know?
+Research is obviously very important to find the right types of data to store.

 ```
 Write your answer here or in a separate js file.
 ```

 ### Reading and Videos for Tomorrow
 Now that you've had some practice really thinking about the data design of an app, we're going to learn about MongoDB, a no-SQL database.
 Starting tomorrow, our Express apps will be talking to the Mongo database through Mongoose.
 Since we're covering a LOT of ground tomorrow, take some time to introduce yourself to concepts and lingo surrounding MongoDB and Mongoose.
 You will _not_ have to memorize the technical details here.

 - [MongoDB's Ridiculously Cheery Promo video: 2mins video](https://www.youtube.com/watch?v=CvIr-2lMLsk)
 - [The Good and Bad of MongoDB: 30mins video](https://www.youtube.com/watch?v=hWxnRi_WXtg)